-Running out of cash when traveling around the world is a problem many backpackers come across, so with Cairns in Northern Queensland, Australia being such a huge drawcard for backpackers I thought I’d give you a few ideas on free or cheap things to do in Cairns.
+Running out of cash when traveling around the world is a problem many backpackers have, so with Cairns in Northern Queensland, Australia being such a huge drawcard for backpackers I thought I’d give you a few ideas on free or cheap things to do in Cairns and the surrounding area.

-There are lots more things we could add, but here are some of my favourite ways to spend time (and not much money) in Cairns!
+There are lots more things we could add, but here are some of my favourite ways to spend time (and not much money)!

 1. Visit the Markets